riz-l/riz-l/README.md

 <!-- Profile bio -->
 # About me
-I'm a junior professional currently working in website and application development, and primarily working with ReactJS.
+I'm a front-end developer, primarily working with React JS.
 I'm constantly looking to learn new skills, and would be more than happy to get my hands on any available projects!

-# I'm currently work on...
+# I'm currently working on...
-Professional and personal projects in ReactJS!
+Professional and personal projects in React JS!

 # Professional
-A web-app portal with user login, cloudDB integration, APIs, and some other exciting stuff.
+A web-app dashboard with user login, cloudDB integration, APIs, data rendering and some other exciting stuff.

 # Personal
-A personal site as well as a demo web-store.
+A personal portfolio site as well as a few demo items.

 # I'm looking for...
 Opportunities to get involved with projects where I can help (no matter how big or small!).
 I'm really trying to learn as much as I can, as well as I can, so I'd love to be involved wherever possible.

 # Skills
 <ul>
-  <li>ReactJS</li>
+  <li>React JS</li>
-  <li>HTMLM, CSS, JS</li>
+  <li>HTML, (S)CSS, JS</li>
   <li>XAML</li>
 </ul>

 # Other Skills and Qualifications
 <ul>
   <li>Basic Figma prototyping (I've just started learning this recently, but I'm excited to get better!)</li>
+  <li>Project Management through GitKraken and Jiraa (amongst a few others)
 </ul>

 <!--